 (3) All voltages are with respect to GND unless otherwise noted.
-Currents are positive into, negative out of the specified pin.
-See Packaging Section of the datasheet for thermal limitations and considerations of packages.
+Currents are positive into, negative out of the specified terminal.
+See Mechanical, Packaging, and Orderable Information of the data sheet for thermal limitations and considerations of packages.

 (2) JEDEC document JEP157 states that 250-V CDM allows safe manufacturing with a standard ESD control process.